ionic-team/vscode-ionic/roadmap.md

-# ToDo
+# Roadmap

+## Prepare Release

 - (feat) Build to ipa/apk/aab option - select options for keystore/password etc. Call it Prepare
 - (feat) Support flavors and schemes using the CLI

-- Detect plugins/platforms folders in a capacitor project and recommend removal
+## Angular Generate

-- Use ionic generate to add page, component, service etc to an app
+- Use `ionic generate` to add page, component, service etc to an app
 - Switch to standalone components (one SCAM at a time then the base app module)

-### Use Capacitor Assets
+## Use Capacitor Assets

-- Switch from cordova-res to capacitor/assets for splash and icon generation -- need to have logo.png and logo-dark.png, icon background color, icon background color dark, splash background color, splash background color dark as a set of minimum options
+- Switch from cordova-res to capacitor/assets for splash and icon generation
+- need to have logo.png and logo-dark.png, icon background color, icon background color dark, splash background color, splash background color dark as a set of minimum options
-  -- option to switch to custom mode with icon and splash -- generate will do ios, android and pwa
+- option to switch to custom mode with icon and splash
+- generate will do ios, android and pwa

-### Certificates
+## Certificates

 - Certificate setup for Windows (for Live Reload with HTTPS)
 - Handle scenario where openssl is not installed